BlackbirdShadow/ww3-stats-viewer-python/README.md

 The app was made in python using matplotlib (for charts), tkinter (for UI), and functools (for calculations).

 This is only a small proof of concept for some features of an actual website I intend to make.
 The code is open-source, but it's not that great - I had a hard time using tkinter for my needs and had to use some dirty shortcuts.
 Let's just say it's not the best code I've written - I'm not particularly good in nor a fan of python.

+This is a standalone application.
+To run it, simply execute WW3StatsUtility.exe

 I hope you enjoy using, and find useful this small utility tool.